 There is nothing more important than clean water, especially now in the midst of the COVID-19 pandemic.
-Yet at any given time there are more than 100 drinking water advisories in First Nations across Canada.
+Yet at any given time there are drinking water advisories in dozens of First Nations communities across Canada.
 The lack of clean, safe drinking water in First Nations is one of the greatest violations of the UN-recognized human rights to water and sanitation.

 Instead, the Liberal government has been promoting public-private partnerships (P3s) as a solution.
 History has shown that P3s cost more, they lead to the privatization of water, and a loss of community control and jobs.
 P3s are not the answer to the drinking water crisis in First Nations.